 I’m a public historian and writer specializing in Los Angeles history, with an emphasis on the evolution of the region’s natural and built environment.
-Working through blogs, television, print publications, and other media, I tell stories that underscore how Southern California’s past remains relevant to the region’s present and future.
+Working through television, print publications, blogs, and other media, I tell stories that underscore how Southern California’s past remains relevant to the region’s present and future.
 Don’t miss my new TV series, Lost L.A., airing on KCET.

-I’ve written for many fine publications, including Los Angeles Magazine and Boat.
+I’ve written for many fine publications, including the Los Angeles Times, Los Angeles Magazine and Boat.
 Heyday Books recently published my essay about L.A.’s clashing street grids as part of LAtitudes: An Angeleno’s Atlas.

-I blog weekly about Los Angeles history at KCET.org.
-In the past I’ve also written regularly for Los Angeles Magazine’s website and Gizmodo’s Southland subdomain.
+I write regular photo essays about Los Angeles history at KCET.org.
+In the past I’ve also contributed regularly to Los Angeles Magazine’s website and Gizmodo’s Southland subdomain.

-I produce and host a forthcoming public television series about rediscovering Los Angeles history through archives.
+I host and produce Lost L.A., an original public television series that rediscovers Los Angeles history through archives.
 I also make frequent public appearances at events, on the radio, etc.